DevLUp-Inc/Feedback/.github/ISSUE_TEMPLATE/discord-bot_feature-request.md

 ---
-name: Feature request
+name: Discord Bot - Feature request
-about: Suggest an enhancement to the Discord bot
+about: Suggest an enhancement to the Discord Bot
 title: ''
 labels: P-Discord Bot, T-Enhancement
 assignees: ''